 Nesting has hit and it’s time to get to cleaning while pregnant with your little peanut!
 Check out these five places you’re not going to want to forget to clean!
 While there’s definitely a list of chemicals to avoid during pregnancy, there are also a ton of cleaning products that are perfectly safe for you and your little one.
 Avoid the harmful chemicals during pregnancy but don’t avoid the nesting bug!

-After the 31 day decluttering challenge (which, to be honest, I'm only about halfway through...), the next logical step is to deep clean some key areas of the house that often get forgotten.
+I’m getting so close to welcoming my baby boy into the world and I’m nesting like crazy.
+I get so motivated to do all the cleaning while pregnant!
+After the 31 day decluttering challenge (which, to be honest, I’m only about halfway through…), the next logical step is to deep clean some key areas of the house that often get forgotten.
 Although Spring Cleaning is totally a thing I love each year, being less than a month away from my due date makes it feel even more important.
-Once this baby is here I'm going to have less and less time to clean so I want to get some easily forgotten spots done before he's here.
-Whether or not you're expecting, you may want to think about cleaning these areas in your home too!
+Once this baby is here I’m going to have less and less time to clean so I want to make sure I’m cleaning some easily forgotten spots before having my baby.
+Whether or not you’re expecting, you may want to think about cleaning these areas in your home too!

 Note: If you are having a baby soon consider delegating some of these chores to kids, spouses, mothers, friends, or neighbors.
 Don’t put yourself in danger by standing on chairs, bending over a ton, breathing in harmful chemicals or dust, etc. Wisdom is key!

 Cleaning While Pregnant?
 Don’t Forget These Places!

 It’s so easy to forget to clean the ceiling of your home.
 Vacuum down those spiderwebs that have been spun in the corners, clean light fixtures, dust ceiling fans.
 There may be spots that need paint touch ups or scrubbing and be sure that each and every light bulb works!